awsdocs/amazon-s3-developer-guide/doc_source/replication-add-config.md

   ...
   ```

-  For more information, see [Meet compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.
+  For more information, see [Meeting compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.
 For API examples, see [PutBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketReplication.html) in the *Amazon Simple Storage Service API Reference*\.
 + Your source bucket might contain objects that were created with server\-side encryption using keys stored in AWS KMS\.
 By default, Amazon S3 doesn't replicate these objects\.
 You can optionally direct Amazon S3 to replicate these objects\.
 First, explicitly opt into this feature by adding the `SourceSelectionCriteria` element, and then provide the AWS KMS CMK \(for the AWS Region of the destination bucket\) to use for encrypting object replicas\.

   ```